Cosmos-0118/TidyWindow/README.md

 dotnet run --project src/TidyWindow.App/TidyWindow.App.csproj
 ```

 Refer to [`docs/getting-started.md`](docs/getting-started.md) for optional dependencies, troubleshooting, and installer usage.
-Latest signed installers are published with each GitHub Release (current release: **2.9.0**).
+Latest signed installers are published with each GitHub Release (current release: **3.3.0**).
+Inside the app, open **Settings ▸ Updates** to query the hosted manifest (`data/catalog/latest-release.json`) and jump straight to the newest installer or release notes without downloading a fresh build manually.

 ## Testing & Verification